anhttran/extreme_3d_faces/README.md

 # Extreme 3D Face Reconstruction: Looking Past Occlusions

+**Please, note that the main part of the code has been released, though we are still testing it to fix possibile glitches.
+Thank you.**

 Python and C++ code for realistic 3D face modeling from single image using **[our shape and detail regression networks](https://arxiv.org/abs/1712.05083)**

 This page contains end-to-end demo code that estimates the 3D facial shape with realistic details directly from an unconstrained 2D face image.
 For a given input image, it produces standard ply files of the 3D face shape.
 It accompanies the deep networks described in our paper [1] and [2].
 The occlusion recovery code, however, will be published in a future release.
 We also include demo code and data presented in [1].